userfront/guide/all/docs/api-client.md

 ::::: row
 :::: left

-Update a user's password using their valid JWT access token.
+Update a user's password using their valid JWT access token and their existing password.

+If the user does not have a password, the `password` and `existingPassword` fields are both ignored, and Userfront sends the user a password reset link.

 <parameters path="/v0/auth/basic" verb="put" source="$docsClient"/>